For more information about any area of our curriculum, please feel free to speak to your child's class teacher or the Principal Mrs Anne Bunning.

 Our Multi Academy Trust links mean we are able to ensure children who display a talent in any area have the support they need to continue progressing and develop their skills by cross school and cross phase working.

 Charity is one of our key values for our ethos.
 Each term we select a charity to support as a school.
 Our Community Action Group will organise and run events or activities to raise money or support for the charity.
-We also provide opportunities for children to be part of the wider community, for example singing or reading to the residents at the local residential care home or pickingplastic from the local beach.
+We also provide opportunities for children to be part of the wider community, for example singing or reading to the residents at the local residential care home or completing a two minute beach clean .
 We want our children to leave Bridgerule with a strong sense of community and an understanding how their actions can support others around them.
 During the recent Covid-19 pandemic our school was a beacon of support for our community.
 Providing food hampers for our most vulnerable as well as regular contact to ensure no one was isolated.

 We have the same expectations for all of our children regardless of race, gender, SEN or background.
 Some children may require a support plan to ensure they are able to access our curriculum in the same way as others whilst some may need support from Pupil Premium funding.
 We expect parents and carers to support their children and the school in accessing the curriculum in full.